 E-invoicing has finally seen the light of the day.
 While the Government has provided relaxation to e-invoice mandate subject to certain conditions, e-invoicing is now officially here and the taxpayers have started generating IRN compliant invoices.

-E-invoicing as much as it impacts the suppliers, it has a ripple effect on the purchase cycle too.
-And the consequences of non-compliance by supplier can cost recipient their ITC.
+E-invoicing as much as it impacts the suppliers, has a ripple effect on the purchase cycle too.
+And the consequences of non-compliance by suppliers can cost recipients their ITC.
 And who wouldn’t want to safeguard themselves against this risk and put checks and processes in place.
 Know more about e-invoicing and ITC claim.

 Just for a quick recap, e-invoicing in India that went live on 1st October 2020 requires suppliers or e-commerce operators on behalf of their suppliers to get their documents registered on the Government designated system i.e. Invoice Registration Portal (IRP).
 Once registered, IRP sends back a unique invoice reference number (IRN), a QR Code and full invoice data, verified and digitally signed.

 Now on, the e-invoice received from the suppliers (to whom the mandate is applicable) will have the extra-information related to IRN.
 Hence, the recipients now need to verify the same and keep it for records.
 Here are some important questions which as recipients of e-invoices, you need to be aware of and wherever needed, be prepared for.